benhook1013/space-game/lib/components/README.md

   asteroids with a widening pulse beam.
 - [MineralComponent](mineral.md) – collectible dropped whenever an asteroid is
   damaged that increases the player's mineral total when picked up.
-- Each mineral independently homes toward the player when within magnet range, removing the need for a separate magnet component.
+- Each mineral independently homes toward the player when within the Tractor Aura, removing the need for a separate component.
 - [Starfield](starfield.md) – parallax background built with Flame's
   `ParallaxComponent`.
 - [ExplosionComponent](explosion.md) – short animation and sound played when